arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 ![Nicla Sense ME as a shield](assets/AS_SHIELD.png)

-***This setup works with the ESLOV cable as too.
-Keep in mind female headers or raw cables can be used as well, but make sure the connection of the pin matches the MKR pinout (3V3, GND, SCL and SDA).***
+***This setup works with the ESLOV cable too.
+Keep in mind that female headers or raw cables can be used as well, but make sure the connection of the pin matches the MKR pinout (3V3, GND, SCL and SDA).***

 ***For a more detailed process on how to connect the Nicla Sense ME to the Arduino Cloud, follow this [guide](https://docs.arduino.cc/tutorials/nicla-sense-me/connecting-to-iot-cloud)***